hardin47/website/Math154/Notes/08-classification.md

 \end{align}

 That is, the objective function now allows for a trade-off between a large margin and a small error penalty.
 Again, Lagrange multipliers can be shown to give classification rule that is based only on the dot product of the observations.
-The key here is that although quadratic programming can be used to solve for most of the parameters, <p style="color:red">$C$ is now a tuning parameter that needs to be set by the user or by cross validation.</p>
+The key here is that although quadratic programming can be used to solve for most of the parameters, <center><p style="color:red">$C$ is now a tuning parameter that needs to be set by the user or by cross validation.</p></center>

 ##### How does $C$ relate to margins? {-}